dangnguyenquang/Splitly-fe/.github/ISSUE_TEMPLATE/06-security-report.md

 ---
-name: '⚠️ Security Report'
+name: "⚠️ Security Report"
-about: 'Report an issue to help the project improve.'
+about: "Report an issue to help the project improve."
-title: '[Security] '
+title: "[Security] "
-labels: ['bug']
+labels: ["bug"]
 assignees:
 ---